Greece Moments Greece Moments

 Chrissi Ammos Beach

-Behind it, weathered dunes and maquis bushes stretch up the mountain.
-However, due to the northern orientation, garbage is always washed ashore.
-Unfortunately, there is no operator or person in charge of keeping this wonderful beach clean.
+Behind it, weathered dunes and maquis bushes stretch up the hillside.
+Due to its northern orientation, however, debris is constantly washed ashore.
+Unfortunately, there is no operator or caretaker responsible for keeping this wonderful beach clean.

 Kaminakia Beach

-To the west is a sandy-pebble beach in an impressive landscape.
+To the west lies a sandy-pebble beach set in an impressive landscape.
 Although it is quite difficult to access, it is relatively popular and there is a good operator on site.
 For more information, see #7.

 Maltezana Beach

 The approximately 400 m long village beach of Maltezana consists mainly of fine, gray sand.
-Except for the harbour area, the entrance is quite flat and therefore ideal for families with children.
+Except for the harbour area, the water is quite shallow and therefore ideal for families with children.

 Ear Maltezana Beach Astypalea